Modeling the bounce of a gas-filled ball: Conclusion

 \section{Conclusion}

-The two-parameter model fits our tennis ball data well.
-We expect that it would also apply to other types of gas-filled balls such as soccer balls or basketballs, but this would have to be tested experimentally.

-The coefficient of restitution vanishes when no energy is stored.
-Our model, specifically Eq.~(\ref{e:stored}), predicts that this will occur if the inside and outside pressures of the ball are equal.
-Eq.~(\ref{e:final}) shows that this would be at temperature $\tau_1$, where the pressure inside the ball equals the atmospheric pressure $P_{\rm atm} = 100$kPa.
-Hence, the ideal gas law implies that at room temperature 293K the pressure inside our tennis ball should be $(293 K/\tau_1)P_{\rm atm}$.
-This could be tested by puncturing the ball with a hypodermic needle and measuring the internal pressure, or experimenting with a ball containing an air valve.

-Our experiment used an old and rather ``dead'' tennis ball.
-The same logic implies that a fresh tennis ball (which has a higher internal pressure) should have a lower value of $\tau_1$.

-Our model, specifically Eq.~(\ref{e:almostfinal}), could also be tested with inflatable balls at fixed temperature, using a bicycle pump with a pressure gauge to vary the internal pressure $P_{\rm in}$.
-The assumption in Eq.~(\ref{e:elost}), that the energy loss is proportional to the maximum change in the volume of the ball during the bounce, could be tested by dropping a ball from different heights.

-All physical models are approximate and deviate to some degree from the system which they are attempting to describe.
-Here, we suspect that the least accurate assumption is that the loss coefficient $\mu$ is a temperature independent constant: everyday experience shows that rubber gets stiffer and less elastic when it is cold.
-Perhaps this temperature dependence can also be modeled and compared to data.
+We have derived a simple two-parameter model which describes how the coefficient of restitution $\epsilon$ of a gas-filled ball varies with pressure.
+Our model, which we have not found in the literature, is a good fit to data from many types of gas-filled balls.
+We expect that it will work well for any type of thin-wall gas-filled ball, provided that the volume deformations are small.

+A fundamental assumption of our model is that the energy loss is proportional to the maximum change in the volume of the ball during a bounce.
+We expect that this would break down when the height is large enough that the ball is significantly deformed.
+Note that our test velocity (around 6~m/s) is an order of magnitude smaller than the velocity reached during many competitive sports.
+For example, see Fig.~3.9 of~\cite{ThomasBruceAllen} which shows the maximum deformation of a tennis ball expected at 30~m/s.
+The assumptions of our model could be explored using such finite element simulation models~\cite{AllenGoodwillHaake,ThomasBruceAllen}.

-Feynman remarks that simple models sometimes work better and apply more broadly than expected.
-In that vein, it would be interesting to see if our model, which was developed for gas-filled balls, also applies to other types of balls such as solid rubber Superballs.
-We anticipate that the model won't work well, because these balls store energy in the compression of their rubber bodies rather than in the compression of gas.
-Thus, the temperature dependent behavior of the rubber, rather than the ideal gas law, would govern the balance between energy stored and energy lost.
+When we extended our model to describe how $\epsilon$ changes as a function of temperature, we assumed that the loss coefficient $\mu$ is a temperature independent constant.
+While this is incorrect, the model agrees surprisingly well with the data.
+Indeed, Feynman remarks that simple models sometimes work better and apply more broadly than expected.
+In that spirit, it would be interesting to further examine our model.
+For example, to see if the model (which was developed for gas-filled balls) correctly describes the behavior of other types of balls such as solid rubber Superballs.
+We anticipate that it won't work well, because these balls store most energy in the compression of their rubber bodies rather than in the compression of gas.
+Then, the behavior of the rubber would govern the balance between energy stored and energy lost.